chendrak/EasyCards/Thunderstore/README.md

 #### 1.1.4

 * Add ability to have stats shown on effect cards
-* Add option to disable showing stat changes on regular cards
+* Fixed bug where stats wouldn't apply to cards with effects
+* Fixed bug where applied skins wouldn't reset in all cases after a run

 #### 1.1.3